burnssa/ai-alignment-research/scotus-constitutional-geometry/experiment_output/EXPERIMENT_OUTCOMES.md

 **Note on sample evolution**: Initial probe run used 22 annotated cases.
 After completing all 28 annotations, we re-ran probes.
 Results below reflect full 28-case dataset.

+**Note on R² interpretation**: R² (coefficient of determination) measures how well probe predictions explain variance in the target.
+R² = 1.0 means perfect prediction; R² = 0.0 means predictions are no better than predicting the mean. **Negative R²** indicates predictions are *worse* than the mean baseline—the probe fails to learn generalizable structure.
+Negative R² does not imply "anti-correlation"; it indicates absence of linearly-recoverable structure in the activations.

 ### Constitutional Principles Probed

 1. **Free Expression** (1st Amendment)